Promote, understand and preserve the Filipino heritage in Albany Western Australia

 Description: “An induction program is an essential component of promoting good governance in the organisation.
 A comprehensive induction program helps to create a smooth transition for the organisation when there's turnover.” - Chapter 3: Officer induction | Fair Work Commission (fwc.gov.au)

-October 31 Halloween Trick or Treat Disco Party
+October 25, 2025 Pre-Halloween Trick or Treat Disco Party

 Oras: 4:30pm - 6:30pm